Others Others

 Indian Laws Protect Children from Abuse

-In India, child abuse is a punishable crime.
+In India, child abuse laws is a punishable crime.
 Child abuse is defined in Indian law as any act that results in physical or mental harm to a child.
 Indian law also includes intentional omission of necessary care and treatment of a child that may cause physical or mental harm.

 Indian law protects children from abuse by their parents, guardians, or other caregivers.
 The Indian Penal Code (IPC) covers offenses against children, including rape, kidnapping, and death caused by parental neglect or maltreatment.
 Penalties for these crimes can include imprisonment for up to 20 years.
 In addition, the IPC allows for civil suits against those who harm children.